 External wall insulation cost per m2

-External wall insulation cost is usually around £100 per m2.
+External wall insulation cost is usually around £150 to £200 per m2.
 Therefore, The price range for a typical insulation project can vary depending on the size, complexity of the job and other factors mentioned above.
-It usually ranges from £8,000 for a small flat to £22,000 for a large detached house.
+It usually ranges from £10,000 for an end of terrace house to £30,000 for a large detached house.

-Additionally, the average cost of hiring a scaffolding contractor to insulate a semi-detached property is around £1,500.
+Additionally, the average cost of hiring a scaffolding contractor to insulate a semi-detached property is around £1,800 to £2,500.

 External Wall Insulation Grants